sensei-wu/springular/README.md

-# org.zencv.springular
+# Springular
-A sample project to demonstrate Spring boot using AngularJS and bootstrap front-end
+A sample project to demonstrate Spring boot basics using AngularJS and bootstrap front-end